 But wait a minute; there’s more.
 The 2009 The Sacred Bible Catholic Public Domain Version has now put the word back into their text!
 It now reads: “And he knew her not, yet she bore her son, THE FIRSTBORN.
 And he called his name JESUS.”
 And so does The Revised Douay-Rheims Bible 2012.

 Other English Bibles that say "her FIRSTBORN son" are The Word of Jah 1993, Interlinear Greek N.T.
-1997 (Larry Pierce), Lawrie Translation 1998, God's First Truth 1999, The Tomson N.T.
+1997 (Larry Pierce), Lawrie Translation 1998, The Koster Scriptures 1998, God's First Truth 1999, The Tomson N.T.
 2002, The Evidence Bible 2003, The Pickering N.T.
 2005, The Mebust Bible 2007, the Bond Slave Version 2009, English Majority Text Version 2009, Online Interlinear 2010 (André de Mol), Hebraic Transliteration Scripture 2010 - "And knew her not till she had brought forth her firstborn Son: and he called His Name Yehoshua (יהושע) .", Holy Scriptures VW Edition 2010, The Far Above All Translation 2011, The Work of God's Children Illustrated Bible 2011, the World English Bible 2012, the Hebraic Roots Bible 2012, the Natural Israelite Bible 2012, and The Holy Bible, Modern English Version 2014 - "her FIRSTBORN Son.", The Modern Literal New Testament 2014 and The Modern Literal Version 2017.

 Foreign Language Bibles